duytq94/cross-platform-how-it-works/README.md

 - Flutter and React Native (RN) can build apps for both Android and iOS.
 - Supporting "hot reload" to quickly show affected code changes.
 - Performance is still not as good as native.
-- You’ve heard somewhere that says Flutter has performance close to native because Dart code is compiled to native code.
-On the other hand, React Native has less performance because it has to go through a bridge (which sometimes has bottlenecks).
+- You’ve heard somewhere that says Flutter has performance close to native because Dart code is compiled to native code, while React Native has less performance because it has to go through the bridge (which sometimes has bottleneck).

 To come clean, we're going through their architecture & compilation process.

-Before starting, you can simply understand that the compilation (or interpretation) process will convert your programming language (e.g. Kotlin, Swift, Dart, JavaScript…), finally into executable machine code (which the CPU can execute).
+Before starting, you can simply understand that the compilation (or interpretation) process will convert your programming language (e.g. Kotlin, Swift, Dart, JavaScript...), finally into executable machine code (which the CPU can execute).

 > And for me, calling a language interpreted or compiled is not a well-defined concept.
 Technically it all matters depending on the implementation, not part of the language specification.
 Let read to the end of this article and you know why I said that.